GeoFIK: A Fast and Reliable Geometric Solver for the IK of the Franka Arm based on Screw Theory Enabling Multiple Redundancy Parameters: Comparison with Baseline Solvers

-The problem is sent to the solvers with $q_7$ as a free parameter.
+{\bf flat shoulder singularity:} Consider the following IK problem that leads to a flat shoulder: { } The problem is sent to the solvers with $q_7$ as a free parameter.
 The results are shown as Case 1 in Table \ref{tab:sing}.

 In GeoFIK, the user can provide a value of $q_1$ to resolve the redundancy.
 The default value is $\pi/2$.
 Solutions for the two ways of assembling the spherical shoulder are still returned with $\pm q_1$.
 One such solution is shown in Fig. \ref{fig:sing1}.
 Other two solutions that are not singular are returned, however, in those $q_6$ violates joint limits.
 In HeLiu, the user provides a vector of joint angles from which it takes $q_1$ and uses it to resolve the redundancy induced by the singularity.
-Then, it returns two repeated solutions with $q_1$, rather than two different ones with $\pm q_1$---which can lead to discontinuity in the real-world applications---and the other two regular solutions that violate joint limits.
-IKFast fails entirely under this singular configuration and only returns the two regular configurations that violate joint limits.
+Then, it returns two repeated solutions with $q_1$, rather than two different ones with $\pm q_1$, which can lead to discontinuity in the real-world applications, and the other two regular solutions that violate joint limits.
+IKFast fails in this singularity and only returns the two regular configurations that violate joint limits.
+IKGeo returns these same two regular configurations but also returns 4 invalid solutions for which the end-effector position is more than 1cm away from that of the requested pose.